WallarooLabs/wallaroo_blog_examples/parallel-twitter-trending-hashtags/README.md

 The Twitter Trending Hashtags application receives a stream of tweets via the Twitter Streaming API and keeps a running count to identify the top trending hashtags.
 This information is then forwarded to a web UI and displayed to the user.

+You can learn more about this example from [our blog post](https://blog.wallaroolabs.com/2018/06/stream-processing-trending-hashtags-and-wallaroo/).

 ## Requirements

 - [Wallaroo 0.4.x](https://github.com/WallarooLabs/wallaroo/tree/0.4.1)